Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Model Analysis

-In this section, we delve into the underlying rationale of PSHGCN, with a particular emphasis on graph optimization.
-We will establish that PSHGCN represents the essential structure of any valid heterogeneous convolution.
-Additionally, we will analyze the complexity and scalability of our PSHGCN approach.
+In this section, we will demonstrate the necessity of the positive semidefinite constraint from the graph optimization perspective for heterogeneous graph filters.
+Meanwhile, we will elaborate on the rationale behind using PSHGCN and the theoretical guarantees of its effectiveness.
+Finally, we will analyze the complexity.